Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 Swim, turtle, swim.

-The Lagoon at Lady Elliot Island on the Great Barrier Reef
+Lady Elliot Island on the Great Barrier Reef: the Lagoon

-We saw all kinds of fish and a huge groper and even briefly saw a manta ray.
+From the boat we saw all kinds of fish and a huge groper and even, briefly, a manta ray.
 A large green turtle came up from under a coral shelf right in front of me.
 It was one of those moments that stay in your mind forever.
 I have no pictures – didn’t have that kind of camera.
 Besides while you are down there, you just want to experience the moments fully, right there, as you are.

 And what of the coral?
 The coral is not easy to see in the deeper water especially as the swell builds, and from the boat itself this is about all you can make out (below).
 The startling blues of the starfish are clearly visible though.
 We saw lots of coral at low tide and I will show you that later.